AnBasement/linux-maintenance/README.md

 - Includes what commands ran, their output, and any errors
 - The log folder gets created automatically if it doesn't exist

+**Note:** The log rotation in `maintenance.py` is hardcoded to every Wednesday at midnight by default.
+If you set up your anacron  for a different day, youcan change the log rotation weekday (`when="W2"`) in the script to match your schedule.
+See the [Python logging documentation](https://docs.python.org/3/library/logging.handlers.html#timedrotatingfilehandler) for information.

 ## Requirements

 - Python 3.6 or newer